 A partner in the design and branding firm Pentagram, Michael Bierut studied graphic design at the University of Cincinnati’s College of Design, Architecture, Art and Planning, graduating summa cum laude in 1980.
 Bierut’s projects at Pentagram have included identity and branding for the Council of Fashion Designers of America, Verizon, MIT Media Lab, and the New York Jets; environmental graphics and signage for the New York Times, the Brooklyn Academy of Music, and the Walt Disney Company; exhibition design for the Rock and Roll Hall of Fame; packaging for Saks Fifth Avenue; and publication design for The Atlantic and Billboard.
 Bierut has won hundreds of design awards and his work is represented in the permanent collections of the Museum of Modern Art and the Metropolitan Museum of Art in New York City, and the Library of Congress in Washington, D.C.
 He has served as president of the New York Chapter of the American Institute of Graphic Arts (AIGA) and is president emeritus of AIGA National.
 He also serves on the boards of the Architectural League of New York and the Frank Lloyd Wright Foundation.
 In 2003 Bierut was named to the Art Directors Club Hall of Fame, and in 2006 he received the profession’s highest honor, the AIGA Medal, in recognition of his distinguished achievements and contributions to the field.
 In 2008 he received the Design Mind Award from the Cooper-Hewitt, Smithsonian Design Museum.
 Bierut is a Senior Critic in Graphic Design at the Yale School of Art.
 He is co-editor of the anthology series Looking Closer: Critical Writings on Graphic Design (Allworth Press), and in 1998 he co-edited and designed the monograph Tibor Kalman: Perverse Optimist.
 He is a co-founder of the Design Observer website and his commentary on graphic design in everyday life can be heard nationally on the Public Radio International program Studio 360.
 Bierut’s essay collection Seventy-nine Short Essays on Design was published by Princeton Architectural Press in 2007 and his monograph How To was published by Thames & Hudson and Harper Design in 2015.

-Benito Cachinero-Sánchez is senior vice president of DuPont Human Resources.
+Benito Cachinero-Sánchez retired as senior vice president of DuPont Human Resources in 2017.
 He joined DuPont in April 2011 in Wilmington, Del.
 Previously, Cachinero-Sánchez was corporate vice president of Human Resources at Automatic Data Processing where he was responsible for human resources and organizational issues of a market-leading business with 50,000 employees around the world.
 He has held a range of human resources leadership positions with progressive responsibilities during his career, including roles at science-based businesses such as Johnson & Johnson.
 Cachinero-Sánchez is a member of the board of directors of WHYY, the region’s leading public media service, and has served on the board of United Way of Somerset County, NJ.
 In addition, he serves on the advisory board of Catalyst, a leading nonprofit organization expanding business opportunities for women.

 D. Ronald Daniel is a director of McKinsey & Company, Inc. having completed 12 years as the Firm’s managing partner in 1988.
 He has been a management consultant for over 50 years and has long-established relationships with the senior management of many leading corporations.
 Much of Daniel’s early experience was in the petroleum and chemical industries; he has worked as well with consumer products companies, technology-based businesses, international trading and commodity enterprises, media companies and commercial banks.
 Daniel entered McKinsey & Company from the United States Navy after having managed one of the country’s earliest, large-scale computer installations at the Navy’s Aviation Supply Office in Philadelphia, Pennsylvania.
 For 15 years Daniel served as Treasurer of Harvard University, as a member of the University’s seven-person Corporation, as a member of the Board of Overseers, as Chairman of the Harvard Management Company, and as Chairman of the Board of Fellows of the Harvard Medical School.
 He stepped aside from these positions in June 2004.
 Currently, Daniel is a member of the Boards of Brandeis University and The Bloomberg Family Foundation.
 He chairs the Investment Committees of the Weizmann Institute of Science in Israel and The Peter G. Peterson Foundation, and he serves on the Investment Committee of the National Gallery of London, Rockefeller University, and Brandeis University.
 He is a Trustee Emeritus of Rockefeller University, a Life Trustee of WNET (New York’s public television station), Chairman Emeritus of Wesleyan’s Board of Trustees, and an Honorary Trustee of the Brookings Institution.
 Daniel is also a member of the Council on Foreign Relations and a Fellow of the American Academy of Arts and Sciences.